-If you take a wrong turn at somewhere in the far middle of the Amazon River, you will be stuck because if you turn back, the Indian will only say "You should go back to the Amazon River.
-Now." and the Continue button isn't available, making the game unwinnable unless you start at a place above or below that river, or restarting the whole game.
+If the player takes a wrong turn at somewhere in the far middle of the Amazon River, they will be stuck because upon attempting to turn back, the Indian will only say "You should go back to the Amazon River.
+Now." and the Continue button isn't available, making the game unwinnable unless the player starts at a place above or below that river, or restarts the whole game.

-Broken Sword has a puzzle near the end of the game that can render it unwinnable if not completed properly.
-When in the jungle you must blow a poison dart at a wild boar blocking your path, causing it to charge you.
-If you do not click the tree branch above you at the right time or at all, the boar will run in the wrong direction instead of opening a new path in the underbrush that you need to finish the game.
+When in the jungle, players must blow a poison dart at a wild boar blocking the path, causing it to charge.
+If players do not click the tree branch above at the right time (or at all), the boar will run in the wrong direction instead of opening a new path in the underbrush that is needed to finish the game.
 There is no suggestion that the game is unwinnable after this.

-If you drop the vase in a room not containing the pillow, it will shatter and the game cannot be won because the vase counts as an item of treasure that must be found intact to win the game.
-Also, if you use the coins to buy new batteries for the lamp from the vending machine, the game cannot be won for the same reason.
+If players drop the vase in a room not containing the pillow, it will shatter and the game cannot be won because the vase counts as an item of treasure that must be found intact to win the game.
+Also, if players use the coins to buy new batteries for the lamp from the vending machine, the game cannot be won for the same reason.

-At the very beginning of the game you are required to pick up a photo showing the sky above your in-game house.
+At the very beginning of the game, players are required to pick up a photo showing the sky above the protagonist's in-game house.
 This photo is used in the final puzzle of the game, so if the player is careless with the picture and inadvertently loses it in the Succ-U-Bus system then the game is unwinnable.

-If you wait around the main entrance of the Wilamette Mall in the beginning of the game until around 7pm, you will trigger a different cutscene than the one relating to the storyline after the zombies get in.
-You will not be able to do any storyline missions, or be rescued by helicopter.
+If players wait around the main entrance of the Willamette Parkview Mall in the beginning of the game until around 7pm, a different cutscene will be triggered than the one relating to the storyline after the zombies get in.
+Players will then not be able to do any storyline missions, or be rescued by helicopter.

 In the original Duke Nukem, one can complete the level on which the RoboHand is found without retrieving the RoboHand; however, the next level cannot be completed without it: A ledge Duke must reach is one graphics block too far away for him to reach by jumping; he may reach it only by using the RoboHand to activate an extendable platform.
 At this point, it is impossible to return to the previous level to retrieve the RoboHand.
 This is an example of unwinnable by mistake, due to developer oversight.

-There are severals actions that can lead to a game that cannot be finished.
-For instance, if Gorrister kills Harry before he can tell all necessary information, the game becomes unwinnable.
+There are several actions that can lead to a game that cannot be finished.
+For instance, if Gorrister kills Harry before he can tell all the necessary information, the game becomes unwinnable.

-If I.M Meen defeats you, you will lose all your inventory, including Writewell's Book of Grammar that is needed to defeat him, making the game unwinnable.
+If I.M Meen defeats the player, the all their inventory will be lost, including Writewell's Book of Grammar that is needed to defeat him, making the game unwinnable.

-Indiana Jones leaves you and your father tied to chairs facing back-to-back in the Nazi castle, with seemingly the only way to escape being a battle axe held by the suit of armor.
-However, knocking the axe loose always results in a black "censored" box covering your characters, with a trickle of blood emanating from the bottom.
-Eventually the player may be convinced there must be one perfect position for your chairs which will allow the axe to fall safely between them, and you go back to a previous save game, before you were captured, intending to mark for yourself precisely where the axe will fall.
-It is only then that you realize the axe leaves a mark in the carpet, and you had been meant to knock it over accidentally before being captured.
-Playing forward as usual will allow you to position your chair correctly and escape the trap.
+Indiana Jones and his father are tied to chairs facing back-to-back in the Nazi castle, with seemingly the only way to escape being a battle axe held by the suit of armor.
+However, knocking the axe loose always results in a black "censored" box covering the characters, with a trickle of blood emanating from the bottom.
+Players are actually meant to knock it over before being captured.

 Rosella is stranded on an islet.
 Behind a rock there is a bridle (which is not visible, nor hinted at, and can be found only by explicit searching) which she will use to ride the Unicorn later on after she leaves the islet.
 There is no way to return to the islet after she has left.